sabbaghm/sonicboom-attacks/README.md

 # SonicBOOM Spectre Attacks
 This repository holds all code used to check if SonicBOOM is susceptible to Spectre attacks.
 These attacks are implemented based on the [boom-attacks](https://github.com/riscv-boom/boom-attacks).

-# Further Details
 ## BOOM Configuration
 This is working with the version of SonicBOOM located at [this commit](https://github.com/riscv-boom/riscv-boom/commit/e252e797c21aa3bf860cb9d67c6009ef00c5916f).
-We tested the *Small* and *Medium* core configurations.
+We tested *Small* and *Medium* core configurations.

 ## Test platform
 * Xilinx Vivado block designs for FPGA RISC-V SoC running Debian Linux distro from [this repository](https://github.com/eugene-tarassov/vivado-risc-v).